 Both mentally and emotionally.
 Being in a creative presentation can bring out both excitement and anxiety.
 Spend some time before you enter the boardroom to prepare yourself for the experience.

 Come along for the journey.
 Be open-minded and anticipate that you’re going to love it.
 Chances are, you’ve been envisioning the solution to the challenge you’re working on with your agency.

 3. Time for Feedback – In a minute!

-The moment you’ve been waiting for (or dreading)…”We’ve love your feedback!”
+The moment you’ve been waiting for (or dreading)…”We’d love your feedback!”

 The time has come to give feedback…or has it?
 This is actually a great time for a mini-break.
 Take a deep breath, refresh your coffee or just, ask for a quick pause.
 It’s okay!

-We appreciate that you’ve just been presented a concept that we’ve been working on f or weeks, even months, in, what feels like, the blink of an eye.
+We appreciate that you’ve just been presented with a concept that we’ve been working on for weeks, even months, in, what feels like, the blink of an eye.
 Take time to collect your thoughts for a minute!

 4. Keep It High Level

 At this point, your agency isn’t looking for a detailed list of potential changes to bring this through the finish line.
 Think along the lines of…

 - Wow, I love where this is headed!